Red Hat to acquire Codenvy as part of its growing container strategy

 TechCrunch’s Frederic Lardinois described Openshift.io thusly: “What Red Hat has done here, though, is tie together a number of existing open source projects like fabric8, Jenkins, Eclipse Che and, of course, OpenShift into a free service that provides developers with a similar experience, but with a strong focus on container-based applications.”

-Given these previous moves, the next logical step step would seem to be acquiring the company built on top of Eclipse Che.
+Given these previous moves, the next logical step would seem to be acquiring the company built on top of Eclipse Che.
 When the deal closes, Codenvy’s employees will be joining the Openshift.io team.

 0